-Earlier this year, I grew a small variety of vegetable garden seedlings in my master bedroom.
+Earlier this year, I grew a small variety of vegetable garden seedlings in my primary bedroom.
 After they were ready to transplant, I built an L-shaped garden bed and began my first-ever vegetable garden.
 I was pretty darn excited.
 And now, I’m sharing some of the first glimpses of a happy, healthy garden!

 It’s tomatoes.
 It’s basically a lot, lot of tomatoes.